HTML Minifier

 0 chars | 0 lines

-An HTML Minifier is a tool that reduces the size of your HTML code by removing unnecessary characters without changing its functionality.
-This process, also known as HTML compression or HTML minification, removes whitespace, comments, redundant attributes, and optional tags to create a smaller, more efficient version of your HTML.
+An HTML Minifier reduces the size of your HTML code by removing unnecessary characters without changing its functionality.
+This process — also known as HTML compression or HTML minification — strips whitespace, comments, redundant attributes, optional closing tags, and more to create a smaller, more efficient version of your HTML.

-Smaller HTML files load faster, consume less bandwidth, and can improve your website's performance metrics like LCP (Largest Contentful Paint) and FCP (First Contentful Paint).
+Smaller HTML files load faster, consume less bandwidth, and can improve your website's Core Web Vitals, including LCP (Largest Contentful Paint) and FCP (First Contentful Paint).
+This tool uses html-minifier-terser under the hood, giving you fine-grained control over which optimizations to apply through eight configurable options.

 How to Use This HTML Minifier

-1. Paste your HTML code into the input textarea above.
+1. Paste your HTML — Enter your HTML code into the input textarea, or click Example to load sample HTML.

 Frequently Asked Questions